plone-ve/diazotheme.amazium/README.md

 Introduction
 ============
-This package provides a diazo theme based on the [Amazium CSS framework](http://www.amazium.co.uk/).
+This package provides diazo themes based on the [Amazium CSS framework](http://www.amazium.co.uk/).
 For documentation on the framework itself, check the website.